Anthony Coucheron: Gyldenløve War

-During the Gyldenløve War (1675–1679) he served from 1675–76 as captain of the governor general's dragoons.
+During the Gyldenløve War (1675–1679) he served from 1675 to 1676 as captain of the governor general's dragoons.
 He was then assigned to Denmark, where he served as quartermaster general in charge of military engineering from 1 May 1676.
 He served in his father's regiment as captain, from 1677 until the regiment was disbanded in 1679, participating in fighting in Bohuslän, participating in the capture of Karlsten Fortress in Marstrand in July 1677 and was a member of the Danish-Norwegian force led by Norway's Governor General Ulrik Fredrik Gyldenløve in the Danish-Norwegian victory over Sweden at the Battle of Uddevalla in 1679.

 Service after the Gyldenløve War

-After the war he was promoted rapidly (following in the footsteps of his father) and became quartermaster general in Norway from 1680–1684.
+After the war he was promoted rapidly (following in the footsteps of his father) and became quartermaster general in Norway from 1680 to 1684.
 He was also named commandant and colonel at the Danish Christiansø fortress located on Ertholmene in 1681.

 The city of Trondheim was destroyed by a fire in April 1681.
 Danish-Norwegian King Christian V directed Major General Johan Caspar von Cicignon and Quartermaster General Coucheron to develop plans for reconstruction of the city, which were to include a new fortifications.
 The resulting design included exterior fortifications, streets optimized to relocate military forces in defense, and a stronghold—Kristiansten Fortress.
 Construction of Kristiansten Fortress was completed in 1684.
 In addition to working on the city reconstruction and fortifications at Trondheim, Kongsvinger and Elverum, he also worked on the remodeling of Akershus Fortress and plans for fortifying Fredrikstad.

 Coucheron began work on the fortification of Danish Christiansø fortress located on Ertholmene an island east of Bornholm, (begun in 1684) and Fladstrand in Fredrikshavn in 1687).
 Together with the commandant Jacob Geveke he undertook the fortification of Kronborg (1686–1688); after their work was completed Kronborg was considered the strongest fortress of the period in Europe.

 In 1687 he was installed as commandant at Akershus Fortress, where he died on 14 March 1689.